SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 Comprehensive Testing

-Integration testing is different from application testing.
+Integration testing differs from application testing.
 Include:

 1. Transformation unit tests